chains-project/GoSurf/attack_vectors/README.md

 There are four techniques to achieve ACE at runtime.
 The first three seem to be applicable to the Go ecosystem.

-### [R1] Insert code in methods executed when importing a module [Applicable in Go]
+### [R1] Insert code in methods executed when importing a module [Applicable in Go][[POC]](https://github.com/chains-project/capslock-analysis/tree/main/limitations/1_init_fnc)
-Attackers can insert malicious code that executes when an import statement is processed, even before the code from the imported module is actually used.
+Attackers can insert malicious code that executes upon import with higher order of precedence, before the code of importing application and even before the code from the imported module is actually invoked.
 In Go, dependencies can execute code upon import in two ways:

-*R1.1 By defining an `init()` method.
-[Examples here](https://itnext.io/golang-stop-trusting-your-dependencies-a4c916533b04).*
+*R1.1 By defining an `init()` method.*

 ```go
 package mylib